Cockburn Central railway station

 Cockburn Central station (/ˈkoʊbərn/ KOH-bərn) is a bus and railway station on the Transperth network.
 It is located at the juncture of the Mandurah and Thornlie–Cockburn lines, 20.5 km from Perth station inside the median strip of the Kwinana Freeway serving the suburb of Cockburn Central.

 History

 During planning, the station was known as Thomsons Lake station.

 Cockburn Central railway station was designed to subsume the nearby Success Park 'n' Ride bus station.
-The Park 'n' Ride It was established on 21 March 1999 and decommissioned on 22 December 2007, after the railway station opened.
+The Park 'n' Ride was established on 21 March 1999 and decommissioned on 22 December 2007, after the railway station opened.